 - Fetal alcohol service dogs

-It is important to note that psychiatric service dogs and emotional support dogs are not equal.
+As mentioned earlier, psychiatric service dogs and emotional support dogs are not considered equal by the law.
 Psychiatric support dogs are designed to aid individuals who suffer from post-traumatic stress disorder, extreme anxiety, and extreme depression by helping them feel safer and calmer in public.
 These dogs know when to guide their owners away from a potentially harmful situation.

 According to Texas state laws, service dogs and their owners have the following rights: